billdims/StatusLooping/README.md

 # StatusLooping
-A Status which is in loop for a Discord Bot
+Discord Bot Status which is in loop.

 ## Language
 - Python